Remote Speakers Output Plug-In

 screenshot of password dialog

-The Apple AirPort Express provides a password protection feature, which is fully supported by the Remote Speakers Output Plug-In.
-Under the Music tab in the AirPort Admin Utility, you can enter a password to enable this feature.
-Once this is done, you will be prompted by the plug-in to enter the password (as seen in the screenshot to the right).
+AirPlay devices provide a password protection feature, which is fully supported by the Remote Speakers Output Plug-In.
+For Apple devices, this can be set using the AirPort Utility.
+Other devices and programs can be setup for password protection according to their instructions.
+Once this is done, you will be prompted by the plug-in to enter the password.

 This dialog will appear each time you start your player, unless you instruct the plug-in to save your password by checking the Remember Password checkbox.
-If checked, the password will be saved for as long as the remote speakers base station is configured for output.
+If checked, the password will be saved for as long as the device is configured for output.

 Make sure you have the latest firmware version installed on your base station.
 You can get the latest firmware version at Apple's AirPort Express page.
-The Remote Speakers Output Plug-In was developed and tested using base stations with firmware version 6.3.
+The Remote Speakers Output Plug-In was developed and tested using base stations with firmware versions 6.3 and 7.x.
 Earlier versions may require you to restart the base station when the player is paused or stopped long enough for the plug-in to close the audio stream.
-Support for these earlier firmware levels cannot be added to the plug-in due to lack of a testing platform.
+Only minimal support for these earlier firmware levels has been added due to the protocol differences.

 In general, playback issues result from a problem in the network.
 Several users have reported that the problem subsided after updating the drivers and firmware of their AirPort Express, network card and any other network devices involved.
 You may also try using a different AirPort channel if you are in an area with multiple overlapping wireless networks.
 If possible, stick with 54 Mbps (802.11g) wireless or 100 Mbps wired Ethernet.
 11 Mbps (802.11b) wireless and 10 Mbps wired Ethernet may not consistently provide enough bandwidth for the audio stream.